William Hoyland: Career

 After a Quaker education at Leighton Park in Reading, Hoyland started out in a short film titled You're Human Like The Rest of Them in 1967.
-After several small roles in well-known series, such as Z-Cars and Coronation Street, he appeared in five episodes of the 1976 television mini-series Bill Brand, as Sandiford.
+After several small roles in well-known series, such as "Budgie", Z-Cars and Coronation Street, he appeared in five episodes of the 1976 television mini-series Bill Brand, as Sandiford.

 Two years later, he appeared in the 1978 All Creatures Great and Small episode "The Name of the Game" as Mr Blenkinsopp, the village's vicar.
 He reprised the role two episodes later in "Ways and Means".

 Hoyland had a brief role in the 1981 Bond film For Your Eyes Only as McGregor, a military officer serving as caretaker of a classified device aboard the spy ship St. Georges.
 He also appeared in Star Wars Episode VI: Return of the Jedi as Commander Igar.
 His character captured Luke Skywalker, and handed both the rebel and his lightsaber over to Darth Vader.